CrayLabs/SmartSim/doc/ss_logger.rst

    - The `developer` log level instructs SmartSim to print ``debug()``, ``info()``, ``error()`` and ``warning()`` messages.

 .. note::
+    Levels `developer` and `debug` print the same log messages.
 The `developer` log level is intended for use during code development and signifies highly detailed and verbose logging.

 .. note::
     `SMARTSIM_LOG_LEVEL` defaults to log level `info`.
 For SmartSim log API examples, continue to the :ref:`Examples<log_ex>` section.

 .. _log_ex:

 ========
 Examples
 ========
 .. _log_to_stdout:

 -------------
 Log to stdout
 -------------